pkro/Java-Masterclass/readme.md

           }
       }

-- override methods with **@Override (optional**, hint for compiler / IDE to catch errors when efining overridden methods):
+- override methods with **@Overri (optional**, hint for compiler / IDE to catch errors when efining overridden methods):

       @Override
       public void eat() {